 Developing successful eHealth solutions requires combining knowledge and technology in several key areas.
 These are the tools that make up the eHealth toolbox.

 The eHealth Solutions Unit has been a pioneer in developing innovative eHealth solutions within Canada's First Nations and Inuit communities and the world.
 The Alberta First Nations TeleHealth Program (AFNTP) is an initiative aimed at redefining health care service delivery for First Nations communities in the Alberta Region - an area that includes roughly 700,000 hectares of reserve land on which some 58,000 people live on 123 reserves within 44 First Nations.
 The following four success stories illustrate some of the ways in which the eHealth Solutions Unit is changing the way health care is delivered to First Nations and Inuit communities in Canada.

-    To learn more about how Health Canada supports eHealth solutions in Canada for First Nations and Inuit communities, please contact the eHealth Solutions Unit.
+To learn more about how Health Canada supports eHealth solutions in Canada for First Nations and Inuit communities, please contact the eHealth Solutions Unit in your region.